sandialabs/sceptre-phenix-docs/docs/netflow.md

 This can also be done via the CLI by providing the `--default-bridge, -b` option when using the `phenix exp create` subcommand.

+!!! warning
+    As mentioned above, the experiment netflow capability will not work if a default bridge name is not explicitly specified for an experiment.
+This is to prevent network flows across multiple experiments from being captured.

 ## Usage

 Running experiments will have a green network icon to the left of the VM search